manwar/perlweeklychallenge-club/challenge-114/james-smith/README.md

    which allows you to specify an offset for the search to start (in this case we want the last "`0`" before the last "`1`" so we use the position of the "`1`" as the offset)
- * I repeat we use the bit-shift operator `<<` to raise to the power `2` rather than the power operator....
-This is very much more efficient
-   - infact all the efficiency gain between the 2 `rindex` solutions is due to using this over '`**`'...
+ * We use the bit-shift operator `<<` to raise to the power `2` rather than the power operator....
+If we break down all the efficiency gains between the the rrev & rind2 methods - most of the gain would be lost if we reverted back to `2**$n`.
- * I looked to see if unpack was more efficient than sprintf - but found that this was not the case {about 20-40% slower}.
+ * We looked to see if unpack was more efficient than sprintf - but found that this was not the case {about 20-40% slower}.

 ## Summary

 Both the performance of `next_bin_regex` and `next_bin_rrev` appear to slow down only slightly as `$N` increases - comparabale with "linear" scans for the last "`01`".

-Interestingly the rind2 seems to run at similar speeds for all ranges of `$N`.
+Interestingly the `next_bin_rind2` seems to run at similar speeds for all ranges of `$N`.

 The naive `next_bin` - doesn't have that property - at all and it rapidly tails off performance wise.